AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Mosheim and Robertson.

-Mosheim thus expresses Origen\'s views: "As all divine punishments are salutary and useful, so also that which divine justice has inflicted on vitiated souls, although it is a great evil, is nevertheless salutary in its tendency, and should conduct them to blessedness.
+Mosheim thus expresses Origen's views: "As all divine punishments are salutary and useful, so also that which divine justice has inflicted on vitiated souls, although it is a great evil, is nevertheless salutary in its tendency, and should conduct them to blessedness.
 For the tiresome